Love (Thalía album): Commercial reception

 The album sold 200,000 copies in Mexico in the first month of release and later was certified Platinum + Gold (equivalent of 350,000 copies sold at the time).
 Eventually, Love sold 500,000 copies there.
 The album's lead single peaked at number two in her native country.
-The album was certified Gold in Philippines and Thalía received both En éxtasis and Love certifications in her second visit to the country.
+Love was also certified Gold in Philippines and Thalía received its certification in her second visit to the country.
+The album was her first entry on the Billboard Top Latin Albums, peaking at number 15.